This is an extract from an article from Jacinta Tynan that appeared in Sunday Life magazine on the weekend:

 You can read the rest of the article at Sunday Life here.….

+This post has been published with full permission.
 If you missed Jacinta’s original post, you can find it here.

 Or catch the episode of Mamamia on Sky News where Jacinta talks motherhood the second time around.
 The chat starts at 3:50.

 Jacinta has written two books, Good Man Hunting and Some Girls Do: My Life as a Teenager.
 She is also a news presenter and journalist, formerly with ABC TV and now Sky News Australia.
 She contributes to publications such as Madison, Sunday Life and Women’s Health and is currently working on her first fiction novel.
 You can find her website here.